ggmohanasundaram/skyhubdigital/README.md

   Note :
      The logic has been built with DeQue.

-     SyntaxScanne.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/patterns) - The logic to find wether the given string has balanced brackets or not has implemented in this code.
+     SyntaxScanner.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/patterns) - The logic to find whether the given string has balanced brackets or not has implemented in this code.
      SyntaxScannerTest.Java (skyhubdigital/src/test/java/org/skyhubdigital/com/patterns) - It is unit test class used to provide various inputs to test the logic.